Serover/FNN_Car/README.md

 # FNN_Car
-a feed forward neural network car drivign around a simple track.
+a feed forward neural network analyzing "your" driving to learn and drive a car around a simple track.